 The proposed development also complies with Land Use Strategies Action Item LU1.1.2.
 This project uses the Future Land Use Map, Place Types, and general text from the Comprehensive Plan to guide the development process so that the townhouse community is complementary to surrounding areas.
 In particular, the Plan encourages the modifications to an existing Social and Civic Network site that is in a residential neighborhood to "complement the character of the surrounding properties and provide transitional screening where necessary."
 A 15-foot wide area on the eastern border of the Property will be dedicated to a transitional yard, and a portion of the 36 proposed shade trees, as well as shrubs, will be planted.
-Another 15-foot transitional yard with similar configuration will be installed on the west end of the Property adjoining the Autumn Woods community, except for a portion of the boundary where a modification to 10-feet is requested for the aisleway to the proposed parking area.
+Another transitional yard of varying width but with similar configuration will be installed on the west end of the Property abutting the Love's Outlet right-of-way next to the Autumn Woods community.
 Transitional yards will be provided respectively along the southern and northern borders.
 The combination of the existing trees and proposed landscaping will be able to provide the recommended transitional screening.
 Additionally, the architectural style of the townhouses will be designed to complement the character of the abutting Cameron Glen community.